joe-castle/timrjs/README.md

 /**
  * The ticker function is the main way to interact with the timer.
  *
- * Every second this will be called and will be provided with:
+ * Every second this will be called and will be provided with the
- * currentTime (Formatted to - HH:MM:SS).
+ * following arguments:
+ *  - currentTime (The time in time format).
- * currentSeconds (The time in seconds)
+ *  - currentSeconds (The time in seconds).
- * startTime (The initial starting time in seconds)
+ *  - startTime (The initial starting time in seconds).
+ *
+ * Note: The first time ticker is called will be 1 second after the
+ * timer starts.
+So if you have a 10 minute timer, the first call will
+ * be 9:59.
  */

 timer.ticker((currentTime, currentSeconds, startTime) => {
   console.log(currentTime)
   // '09:59'
-  console.log(seconds)
+  console.log(currentSeconds)
   // 599
   console.log(startTime)
   // 600